The Bohlen-Pierce Site

 When playing around with his just discovered "13-tone scale" in the early 1970s, Heinz Bohlen produced some peculiar (Paul Erlich would say "idiosyncratic") ideas about notation of BP.
 An example can be seen below:

 Thus starts one version of a number of transcriptions that Bohlen made around Christmas 1973 of an old Christmas carol.
-Here he put it into s-delta, which required three flats since the reference scale he used at that time was k-gamma (later i-gamma).
+Here he put it into s-delta, which required three flats since the reference mode he used at that time was k-gamma (later i-gamma).
 The pitch was defined by the letter K sitting on the third line as a clef.
 Other clefs in use were R and L.

 BP notation as proposed by Manuel Op de Coul

 In analogy to the Circle of Fifths of the traditional Western scale, BP also possesses a key circle.
 The septimal major third 9/7 (the BP third) assumes the role of the fifths in this case, closing the circle in 13 steps (or rather completing one loop of the spiral).
-With BP lambda as a reference scale the circle looks like this:
+With BP lambda as a reference mode the circle looks like this:

 No key signature